Gaussian Process Latent Variable Modeling for Few-shot Time Series Forecasting: Methodology

+The method starts by randomly selecting a basic kernel from kernel set $\mathcal{K}$, forming an initial kernel $K$.
+It then evaluates each candidate kernel formed by combining $K$ with other kernels using operations from $\mathcal{O}=\{+, \times\}$, selecting the combination that minimizes the forecasting loss $\mathcal{L}_{que}$.
+This procedure continues until reaching a predefined search depth $R$.
+In each iteration, new candidate kernels are generated by combining previously selected kernels with basic kernels, continually optimizing $K$.
+The final kernel $K$ is the sum of all selected kernels from each iteration.

-However, although greedy kernel search discovers and expands kernels automatically, forecasting loss validation must be performed each time a candidate kernel is checked, which leads to time complexity $O(|\mathcal{K}|^R)$, which is high.
+While greedy kernel search discovers and expands kernels automatically, forecasting loss computation must be performed each time a candidate kernel is checked, causing a high time complexity of $O(|\mathcal{K}|^R)$.

-{\bf Kernel Association Search:} To avoid the high complexity of greedy kernel search, we design a novel 2-level kernel search method (KAS), inspired by neural architecture search methods \cite{liu2018darts,wu2021autocts}, that includes intra-block and inter-block kernel associations, as shown in \autoref{fig:kernel_search}(b).
-Each intra-block association $b^r$ intends to construct an $r$-th order kernel $\bm{k}^r$, and the inter-block sums kernels $\bm{k}^1,...,\bm{k}^R$ to obtain the final kernel $K$.
+{\bf Kernel Association Search:} To reduce the complexity, we propose a novel 2-level kernel search method (KAS).
+Inspired by neural architecture search methods~\cite{liu2018darts,wu2021autocts}, it includes intra-block and inter-block kernel associations, as shown in Fig.~\ref{fig:kernel_search}(b).
+Each intra-block association $b^r$ constructs an $r$-th order kernel $\bm{k}^r$, and the inter-block association sums kernels $\bm{k}^1,...,\bm{k}^R$ to obtain the final kernel $K$.
+The algorithm detailing the procedure is presented in Algorithm~\ref{alg:KAS}.